FasterXML/jackson-datatype-joda/README.md

 ## Compatibility

-Module works with Joda version 2.9 and higher (CI tests compatibility since module version 2.14), even if it declares dependency to a newer version.
+Module works with Joda version 2.10 (as of Jackson 3.0) and higher (CI tests compatibility since module version 2.14), even if it declares dependency to a newer version.
 This means that it is possible to use with older version by using Maven dependency override.

 ## More